MQTTCool/auth-hook-example/README.md

 var mqttClient = mqttCoolSession.createClient('mosquitto');
 ```

-and change it by replacing **mosquitto** with new alias mapping the MQTT broker
+and change it by replacing **mosquitto** with the new alias that maps the MQTT
-you are going to use.
+broker you are going to use.

 ## Launch